 How many full-time fellows does your program allow?
 Currently, the program allows for a total of four fellows.
 We aim to recruit two fellows per academic year.

 Does MICAPT have part-time fellow positions?
-No. All fellow positions in the consortium are full-time.
+No. All fellow positions are full-time.

 How many open positions are there in a year?
 Two.
 Click here to learn more about this year’s openings or to apply now.